canonical/cloud-init/doc/rtd/howto/pgp.rst

 * Users may not want these keys in any key ring by default on a new instance
 * Exporting keys is easier than copying key rings

-Note that on launch, cloud-init will import there keys into a temporary key ring that is removed after the user data is processed.
+Note that on launch, cloud-init will import these keys into a temporary key ring that is removed after the user data is processed.
 The default key ring will not be read or modified.